azer89/HelloVulkan/README.md

 The engine leverages several modern GPU features to optimize rendering performance.
 First, bindless textures is achieved by utilizing __descriptor Indexing__.
 This enables the storage of all scene textures inside an unbounded array, which allows texture descriptors to be bound once at the start of a frame.

 Next, the engine takes advantage of __indirect draw__ API.
-This means the CPU only calls a single indirect draw command to render an entire scene.
-The actual draw commands are stored inside an indirect buffer which are then sorted based on material type, which allows the rendering to have separate render passes for each material.
-For each render pass, the GPU only processes a draw call batch of objects sharing the same material.
-This significantly improves efficiency because shader branching can now be avoided.
+The CPU prepares indirect draw commands and stores them in an indirect buffer.
+These draw commands are then sorted by material type.
+This allows the rendering process to be divided into separate render passes for each material.
+During each render pass, the GPU processes a batch of draw commands for objects that share the same material.
+This improves efficiency by avoiding shader branching.

 Finally, the engine pushes the concept of "bindless" even further by utilizing __buffer device addresses__.
 Instead of creating descriptors, device addresses act as _pointers_ so that the shaders can have direct access to buffers.